-$PM{10}$ levels were monitored at Pathhead throughout 2012 and were monitored at Dalkeith until end June 2011 using TEOM analysers.
-In March 2009, monitoring of $PM{10}$ levels at Pathhead commenced using a Partisol gravimetric sampler.
+PM10 levels were monitored in Pathhead until June 2013 and were monitored at Dalkeith until end June 2011 using TEOM analysers.
+In March 2009, monitoring of PM10 levels at Pathhead commenced using a Partisol gravimetric sampler.
 This allowed a more accurate determination of the PM10 concentration for comparison to the air quality objectives which are based on a gravimetric technique.
 It also allowed additional analysis of the collected particulate material to provide information for source apportionment.
 The Partisol measurement results and additional analysis of the PM10 fraction was reported in detail in the 2010 Further Assessment.
 The use of the Partisol was discontinued after one full year of monitoring.
 Monitoring using the Partisol in Pathhead resumed in August 2010 as the monitoring VCM corrected results using the TEOM were borderline with regard to the air quality objective and it was agreed with Scottish Government that further monitoring using the Partisol would be useful.
-The results for the 2012 monitoring period, together with the results of previous monitoring periods are reported in Table 2.5c.
+The results for the 2012 monitoring period, together with the results of previous monitoring periods are reported in Table 2.7.